Kaley Cuoco Shows Instagram Her Thong From Her Bathroom: ‘So Dramatic, Always’

 “She loves Leonard and she loves these guys and she’s a real girl.
 You know, we’ve tackled a lot of issues this year.
 Her even not wanting to have kids and her wanting to be a businesswoman.
 I don’t think we’ve seen that a lot in television,” the star added.

-Fans wishing to see more of Kaley should follow her Instagram.
-Kaley’s account showcases her career, her marriage, her love of horses, and – apparently – the odd thong.
+Fans wishing to see more of Kaley can follow her Instagram.
+Kaley’s account showcases her career, her marriage, her love of horses, and some racy photos every now and then.

 Delivered To Your INBOX